-The Carmen de Andacollo property is located in Coquimbo Province in central Chile.
+The Carmen de Andacollo property is located in the Coquimbo Region in central Chile.
 The site is adjacent to the town of Carmen de Andacollo, approximately 55 kilometres southeast of the city of La Serena and 350 kilometres north of Santiago.
 Access to the Carmen de Andacollo mine is by paved roads from La Serena.
 The mine is located near the southern limit of the Atacama Desert at an elevation of approximately 1,000 metres.
 The climate around Carmen de Andacollo is transitional between the desert climate of northern Chile and the Mediterranean climate of the Santiago area.
 The majority of mine personnel live in the town of Andacollo, immediately adjacent to the mine, or in the nearby cities of Coquimbo and La Serena.
+In August 2020, CDA entered into a long-term power purchase agreement to provide 100% renewable power for Carmen de Andacollo Operations.

 The Carmen de Andacollo orebody is a porphyry copper deposit consisting of disseminated and fracture-controlled copper mineralization contained within a gently dipping sequence of andesitic to trachytic volcanic rocks and sub-volcanic intrusions.
 The mineralization is spatially related to a feldspar porphyry intrusion and a series of deeply rooted fault structures.
 A primary copper-gold sulphide hypogene deposit containing principally disseminated and quartz vein-hosted chalcopyrite mineralization lies beneath the supergene deposit.
 The hypogene deposit was subjected to surface weathering processes, resulting in the formation of a barren leached zone 10 to 60 metres thick.
-The original copper sulphides leached from this zone were re-deposited below the barren leached zone as a copper-rich zone comprised of copper silicates (chrysocolla) and supergene copper sulphides (chalcocite with lesser covellite).
+The original copper sulphides leached from this zone were redeposited below the barren leached zone as a copper-rich zone comprised of copper silicates (chrysocolla) and supergene copper sulphides (chalcocite with lesser covellite).

 The Carmen de Andacollo mine is an open pit mine.
 Copper concentrate is produced by processing hypogene ore through semi-autogenous grinding and a flotation plant with the capacity to process up to 55,000 tonnes of ore per day, depending on ore hardness.
-Some supergene ore is also mined, which is transported to heap leach pads.
+Some supergene ore is also mined.

+which is transported to heap leach pads.
 Copper-bearing solutions are processed in an SX-EW plant to produce grade A copper cathode.